YacineOuhrouche/Circuits_Repo/Analog_Circuits/README.md

 Welcome to the **Analog Circuits** repository! 🎉
 This collection demonstrates how to build **basic analog circuits** using components like **diodes, resistors, capacitors, and transistors**.
 Analog circuits process real-world signals, such as sound, light, and temperature, making them essential in many electronic applications.

-Each folder contains:

-✅ A brief explanation of the circuit's functionality
-✅ A schematic image
-✅ The circuit simulation or breadboard setup

----

 ## Quick Links to Each Circuit